Reporting gives legal departments an opportunity to connect and share critical information. Find out what you need to include for the CEO and Board.

 Matter value.
 The most straightforward metric: What’s at stake?

-A practice management system designed for in-house legal teams can make the collection of this information simple and steady; with Xakia’s matter entry form, it takes less than 30 seconds.
+A corporate matter management system designed for in-house legal teams can make the collection of this information simple and steady.
+With Xakia’s legal matter entry form, it takes less than 30 seconds.
 Schedule a demo to learn how to measure your “what” – and how to put your metrics to work.

 If you missed the first part of our series, The Who of Legal Data Analytics, you can find it here.
 Next, we’ll look at the When – how to sort through your time spent as well as turnaround time.
 Finally, we’ll tie it all together with the Why.